As an intergovernmental organization, CERN has its own health insurance: the CERN Health Insurance Scheme (CHIS).

 The solution could have been to call the toll-free number 0800 08 71 48 or send an email to vaccin.ameli.fr, unfortunately this service does not yet work for people with a foreign health insurance fund although they assured us that they are looking for solutions.

 Since the COVID-19 pandemic began, the CERN Health Insurance Scheme (CHIS) has reimbursed various types of test.
-As of 1 October 2021, CHIS will align with the measures in place in the Host States, and tests taken to obtain a COVID certificate will no longer be reimbursed for those over 16 years of age without a medical prescription or a medical certificate (for people who cannot be vaccinated on medical grounds).
+Since October 1st, 2021, tests taken to obtain a COVID certificate will no longer be reimbursed for those over 16 years of age without a medical prescription or a medical certificate (for people who cannot be vaccinated on medical grounds).
 The conditions for reimbursement are different for each type of test.
 For more information, click here.

 We remind you that claims can be sent in 4 ways: